lojikil/carML/README.md

 # Output

-- Enyalios-style Human Readable C
+- Enyalios-style Human Readable C/Golang
-- Let the C compiler deal with many of the real optimizations
+- Let the C/Golang compiler deal with many of the real optimizations
 - But we can do some simple ones like inlining, self-TCO, & rewriting HOFs

 # Examples